Mohammad-Quanit/Design-Patterns-on-Typesript/README.md

-# Design Patterns implementation in TypeScript
+# REST API using MVC Design Pattern

-A dedicated repo to learn design pattern in typescript
+This branch contains all the code exampoles of MVC pattern including a REST API in API folder

-For executing TSC code, ive create a script on `Makefile`.
+For runnning this REST Program:

-Type `make run file=filename`, it will compile and run js from dist folder.
+Type `make run`, it will compile and run js from dist folder.